ProsperXD/Phans-Permissions-discontinued/README.md

 - **Awesome Feature 1**: Uses Meta Tables To Store Self Data.
 - **Amazing Feature 2**: Only Request Api Once Every XConfig Time.

-## Contributions

-We welcome contributions!
-If you have an idea or want to report a bug, please check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## License